-Eligible applicants and their partners may apply to implement new high quality early care and education programs where none exist or to build on existing programs and services in the community.
-Sixpence dollars are intended to improve access to high-quality services for infants and toddlers who are most at risk by increasing the availability of high-quality services.
-Based on demonstrated community needs, services may be delivered in a variety of ways; i.e., through individualized family engagement programs, to groups of children in center-based or family childcare homes or a combination of these.
+Eligible applicants and their partners may apply to implement new high quality early care and education programs where none exist, or to build on existing programs and services in the community.
+Sixpence dollars are intended to improve access to, and availability of high-quality services for infants and toddlers who are most at risk.
+Based on demonstrated community needs, services may be delivered in a variety of ways; i.e., through individualized family engagement programs, to groups of children in early care and education programs.